zhuoy-qc/QNCIDock/README.md

 ## Docking on a single protein
-We demonstrate how to dock 6HA4_T3Y from Dockgen Datset.
+We first demonstrate how to dock 6HA4_T3Y from Dockgen Datset.